Philip J. Deloria: Published works

-Deloria is the author of two non-fiction books and a number of articles and book chapters.
+Deloria is the author of three non-fiction books and a number of articles and book chapters.

 Deloria's 1998 text, Playing Indian, addresses the historical phenomenon of "playing Indian", whereby non-Native people in the United States construct national and personal identities through the performance of Indian dress and ritual.
-It was adapted form his dissertation at Yale, which he finished in 1994.
+It was adapted from his dissertation at Yale, which he finished in 1994.
 Playing Indian won the 1999 Gustavus Myers Outstanding Book Award from the Gustavus Myers Program for the Study of Bigotry and Human Rights in North America.

 Deloria's second book, Indians in Unexpected Places (2004), explores stereotypes of Native American people which confine them to the past and analyzes the seeming disunity between Indian people and modernity.
 Indians in Unexpected Places received the John C. Ewers Prize for Ethnohistorical Writing in 2006 from the Western History Association.

+Deloria's third book, Becoming Mary Sully: Toward an American Indian Abstract (2019), works through the ways in which the artwork produced by his great-aunt Mary Sully interacts with the larger art historical cannon of Modernism.

 Deloria additionally produced, directed, and edited PBS program Eyanopapi: Heart of the Sioux.